 By far one of the most popular and in demand ways to use Hyaluronic acid has been in the form of dermal fillers.
 These treatments involve a professional injection of Hyaluronic acid fillers like Teosyal, Restylane and Juvederm into or under the skin.
 The type of filler and depth of injection depends on the intended outcome.
 The great thing about hyaluronic acid dermal fillers is they're temporary and can be easily dissolved.
 They're also a safe and effective treatment if performed by a qualified and experienced doctor in a suitable setting.

 Injecting Hyaluronic acid dermal fillers under the skin can help lift up wrinkles and lines in order to smooth them out.
 Facial fillers can also be used to restore lost volume and lift sagging skin when injected into the cheeks or jawline.
 Injecting fillers into the chin, nose or lips can reshape and redefine these.
 Dermal fillers can also be used to reduce the appearance of hollowing and shadowing when injected into the tear trough area (that's under eye area to you and me).
-One area that's rapidly gaining popularity is using dermal fillers as injectable "skin boosters" to refresh skin.
+One area that's rapidly gaining popularity is using hyaluronic acid as injectable "skin boosters" to refresh skin.
 These are superficial injections of Hyaluronic acid into the skin which improve hydration, elasticity and firmness.
 They're often administered as a course of treatments over 3-4 months with maintenance on a yearly basis.

 So what's our verdict?
 Well, Hyaluronic acid is most definitely deserving of a place in all of our beauty routines.
 What's not to love about it?
 As a moisturiser, it hydrates skin and gives it a dewy-looking and even glow.
 As a dermal filler, it smoothes out wrinkles, plumps up the skin and volumises face, hand and lips to name a few uses.
 The secret is to get to know your skin well and have aimed for what you want to get out of it.
 If you're just looking for something to perk up your skin on a day to day basis then a Hyaluronic acid based moisturiser can help revive your skin.
 If you want to target specific problems with the skin and achieve more dramatic results then think about adding dermal fillers to your skincare routine.
 Regardless of what you decide, it's important to do your research and to also have realistic expectations from treatments and products.
 No matter how good the treatment or product, beautiful skin starts with a good and personalised daily routine.